BillJr99/Ursinus-CS173/_pages/Projects/proj-final.md

 ## Version Control (15% Extra Credit)

-See [this video](../Modules/Github/Module) for more information on using Git as a version control system to synchronize your project with your partners!
+See [this video](../Modules/Github/Module) for more information on using Git as a version control system to synchronize your project with your partners, and [this video](https://www.youtube.com/watch?v=5rgp8HkRTzc) for a tutorial on using Git with NetBeans.